w3f/polkadot-wiki/docs/general/dev-heroes.md

 ## Rookies and Heroes

 A rookie is a beginner or first-timer developer.
-Someone who has previous experience in programming but does not necessarily know about the Polkadot technology.
+Someone who has previous experience in programming but needs to gain in-depth knowledge about the Polkadot technology.

 The technology includes but is not limited to independent [Substrate](./glossary.md#substrate) chains and [ink! development](../build/build-smart-contracts.md#ink), and Polkadot-related tooling.